 - Convene a meeting with the Advisory Committee when needed; it could be requested from the student, or the Advisor, or at least two members of the committee.
 In case the student was required to complete remedial work for the Preliminary Exam the Advisor must address this issue at this meeting.
 Prepare a brief written summary of the meeting, check up the Committee, and sent to the student, the Committee and the DGS.

-- Submit all forms to the Assistant to the DGS for record keeping.
+- Submit all forms to the DGSA for record keeping.

 - The student should discuss the exam with the Advisor well in advance of the exam date to learn about any ways in which the exam might be tailored to the student's individual case.